Conservation at Marsden Moor

 Stabilising bare peat

 We increase diversity by planting plugs of native species like cotton grass, heather, crowberry and bilberry.
+This attracts a bigger range of insects, which in turn benefits our rare bird population.

 We refurbish footpaths to protect against the effects of erosion by foot traffic.
 We lay flagstones over boggy sections and add drainage features so that paths and the surrounding peat isn't washed away in wet periods.